Description

 To use the AirAbsorption

-property, simply set it to true
+property, you can set it to true

 or false